 - It makes content sound customized and catered for audiences.

-The best types of back-translated content
+The best types of Arabic back-translated content

 Not all types of translation need to be back-translated.
 Back translation could do more harm than benefit in some cases.